cyberus-technology/cmake-corrosion-nix/README.md

 to import the crate and make its targets available in the CMake world.

-Goal of this project is to explore and demonstrate how the minimal setup looks like and how the build system needs to be modified and look like in the end, so that the whole project can be built in a in the most natural way known from other Nix derivations.
+Goal of this project is to explore and demonstrate how the minimal setup looks and how the build system needs to be modified and look like in the end, so that the whole project can be built in the natural way known from other Nix derivations.

 This means:
 - decouple downloading of any resources from the build step